xemantic/github-users/README.md

     UserListPresenter <-- UserQueryEvent ------ | EventBus |
     UserPresenter ------- UserSelectedEvent --> +----------+

-Any other component might subscribe to EventBus in the fronted implementation to receive `UserSelectedEvent` and redirect view to GitHub profile in platform-specific way.
+Any other component might subscribe to EventBus in the frontend implementation to receive `UserSelectedEvent` and redirect view to GitHub profile in platform-specific way.

 ## Testing